ronaldseoh/cs276/week05/iir_chapter07_notes.md

     - Need an aggregate scoring function that accumulates evidence of a document's relevance from multiple sources.
     - The answer depends on the setting (enterprise search vs. web search)

+### 7.2.4 Putting it together

+- Brief review of how the various pieces fit together into an overall system.